RESUME ADVICE

 Privacy guaranteed

 Your resume sections can be roughly divided into two categories—essential, and additional.
-We’ll break down each crucial section in more detail below.
+Let’s review them in detail.

 Resume header